hertzg/website/README.md

 * `./create-data-dir.sh` will create a data folder in which users' files will be stored.
 * `./create-htaccess.sh` will create `.htaccess` file for the website.
+* `./set-reverse-proxies.sh` will set the number of reverse proxy servers that the instance is behind.